 The Type of Victims Pickpockets Like to Target

-Obviously, pickpockets look for people who are either distracted or can be easily distracted.
+Pickpockets look for people who are either distracted or can be easily distracted.
 People on cell phones, with children, in loud groups, or others who just aren’t paying enough attention to the people around them often become victims.
-Those who just set down their stuff are favorites of pickpockets and thieves because they are so easy to take advantage of.
+Those who just set their stuff down are favorites of pickpockets and thieves too, because they are so easy to take advantage of.
 You can’t always be vigilant, especially when site-seeing, but you can use anti-theft gear to thwart thieves for your peace of mind.

 Purses That Pickpockets Love to Pick and Steal From

-While there is really no purse that can’t be picked, or as some thieves call “dipped,” there are some purses and bags that are easier than others.
-Thieves look for the following bags.
+Professional thieves can steel or “dip” from all kinds of bags and know some purses and bags that are easier than others to breach.
 Knowing what a thief looks for will help you know what not to look for in a purse or bag.
 There are two main categories of purses: danglers and fixed.
 As the names imply, danglers hang from the body.
-Fixed bags think fanny packs and backpacks, are carried in a stationary position.
+Fixed bags think fanny packs and backpacks, are carried in a stationary position on your body.
 Anti-theft travel purses are now available in many styles.

 Draw String Purse or Bag